afbarnard/esal/README.md

 ===============================

-Esal ("easel") is a library for the descriptive statistical analysis and manipulation of event sequences and timelines.
-Esal is intended to be used for exploring event sequence data and preparing data for modeling, but does not do any modeling itself.
-Conceptually, Esal is a representation for a dataset of sequences / timelines and an associated set of meaningful operations (selection, counting, transformation).
+Esal ("easel") is a library for representing and querying event sequences and timelines.

 Features